Generative AI at GWU: Awareness, Literacy, and Integration

 ### Digital communications

-This was all about creating a website that could serve as a single stop point of communications from the library to the GWU community about genAI.
-This was very much needed because teams tended to work and communicate independently with overlapping and mixed messages.
+This was all about creating a website that could serve as a single hub for communication from the library to the GWU community about genAI.
+This was needed because teams tended to work and communicate independently with overlapping and mixed messages.

 ### Programmatic efforts

-Ultimately everything but the quarterly symposiums and competitions were created.
-It took a significant amount of effort, but I corralled the people, the teams, and bought the time through efficiencies gained in my project management efforts to setup most of these efforts.
+Ultimately everything but the quarterly symposia and competitions were created.
+It took a significant amount of effort, but I corralled the people, the teams, and bought the time through efficiencies gained in my project management efforts to set up most of these efforts.

 ## The plan evolved

-Between the start of summer 2023 and the end of summer 2024, this outlined plan and more was accomplished.
-It took a massive amount of effort, but a lot was built and learned along the way.
+This outlined plan and more was accomplished between the start of summer 2023 and the end of summer 2024.
+With great effort, a lot was built and learned along the way.

 I was able to drive and evolve the original plan to accomplish the following: